intelagense/rwxrob/quotes/README.md

 > The level of technical content quality is inversely proportional to
 > the prolificness of the author.
 This is why it is so difficult and
 > valuable to uncover those few who actually know what they are talking
-> about—because they do it every day for hours a day—and who are willing
+> about --- because they do it every day for hours a day --- and who are
-> and able to write about it.
+> willing and able to write about it.
 (TJ Halowaychuk)

 >  GPLv3: It's copyleft with a gun put to your head.
 >  [\@semiote](https://twitch.tv/semiote)